joeferner/node-java/README.md

 *java.newDouble(val)**

 Creates a new java double.
-This is needed to force javascript's number to a double to call some methods.
+This is needed to force JavaScript's number to a double to call some methods.

 __Arguments__